ekapolc/ASR_classproject/hookup/README.md

 # Kaldi Gstreamer Tutorial [![Apache2](http://img.shields.io/badge/license-APACHE2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)

-This part of the tutorial describes how setup and use [kaldi-gstreamer-server](https://github.com/alumae/kaldi-gstreamer-server). kaldi-gstreamer is a real-time speech recognition server based on Kaldi.
+This part of the tutorial describes how to setup and use [kaldi-gstreamer-server](https://github.com/alumae/kaldi-gstreamer-server). kaldi-gstreamer is a real-time speech recognition server based on Kaldi.

 First, download the image for the server (~900 MB)